ShohninDmitriy/moonraker/docs/web_api.md

 whereas the last four indicate a previous condition (may or may not still be active).
 If `vcgencmd` is not available `throttled_state` will report `null`.

+If the system reports CPU temp at `/sys/class/thermal/thermal_zone0` then temperature will be supplied in the `cpu_temp` field.
+Otherwise the field will be set to `null`.

 ### File Operations